powersync-ja/powersync-docs/README.md

 ## Things to note:

-The `docs` branch is the one that's published on docs.powersync.com (to work around branch-protection requirements).
+The `docs` branch is the one that's published on docs.powersync.com (to work around branch-protection rules).

 Navigation (and other global settings) is defined in `mint.json`.
 If you move or rename a page, ensure you add a redirect.